psychemedia/storytelling-notes/fairy_midwife.md

 https://archive.org/details/tracesofelderfai02woodiala/page/12/mode/2up?q=ointment

-Traces of the elder faiths in Ireland : a folklore sketch : a handbook of Irish pre-Christian traditions by Wood-Martin, W. G. (William Gregory), 1847-1917
+Traces of the elder faiths in Ireland: a folklore sketch: a handbook of Irish pre-Christian traditions by Wood-Martin, W. G. (William Gregory), 1847-1917

 Publication date 1901